melosso/portway/Documentation/docs/guide/docker-compose.md

 ## Production Considerations

 > [!WARNING]
-> This Docker Compose setup is intended for development and testing.
+> This Docker setup is intended for development and testing.
 For production deployments, consider:
 > - Using proper secrets management
 > - Implementing reverse proxy with SSL/TLS
 > - Setting up proper logging and monitoring